Best Japanese Graded Readers: Our Top 11 Picks for All Language Levels and Learning Styles

 “First Japanese Reader”

 This book is ideal for beginner and pre-intermediate learners of Japanese.
-In fact, this reader’s aim is to help Japanese learners see N4 Japanese grammar in context.
+In fact, this reader’s aim is to help Japanese learners see N4 Japanese grammar in context, and to “bridge the gap” between spoken Japanese and the register of Japanese used in literature.

-This graded reader is dual-language so that stories are presented in Japanese first and then translated into English.
-Each story is based on Japanese folklore such as “The Child-rearing Ghost” and “The Carpenter and the Calico Cat.”
+The reader is dual-language so that stories are presented in Japanese first and then translated into English.

-In addition to English translations, each story also includes a breakdown of vocabulary and grammatical information.
-The stories also progress in difficulty as learners advance through the book, so learners are encouraged to read the stories in order.
+Each story is based on Japanese folklore such as “The Child-rearing Ghost” and “The Carpenter and the Calico Cat,” so you’re also getting to know some culture as you read.
+In addition to English translations, stories include a breakdown of vocabulary and grammatical information.
+They also progress in difficulty as you advance through the book, so learners are encouraged to read the stories in order.

 “Japanese Stories for Language Learners”

-“Japanese Stories for Language Learners” is a fantastic print graded reader for intermediate learners.
+“Japanese Stories for Language Learners” is a fantastic graded reader for intermediate learners.
 In addition to its stories, this book contains some beautiful illustrations done in traditional Japanese artistic styles.

 Each story includes a side-by-side English translation as well as vocabulary lists, grammar explanations and comprehension questions for enhanced practice.
 Best of all, while the stories are written in the full Japanese writing system including kanji, there is hiragana in smaller text above the kanji to assist with reading and comprehension.